MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 ## Service and Portal

-Do not deploy MIM Service or Portal on Windows Server 2008 R2, or use SQL Server 2008 R2 as the underlying database, as these platforms are no longer in mainstream support.
+Don't deploy MIM Service or Portal on Windows Server 2008 R2, or use SQL Server 2008 R2 as the underlying database, as these platforms are no longer in mainstream support.
 Deploying MIM Portal on SharePoint Foundation 2010 is deprecated.

 | **Category**                | **Deprecated Feature**              | **Comment**           |
 |-----------------------------|-------------------------------------|----------------------------------------------|